richard-to/richard-to.github.io/programming/_posts/2014-08-05-project-wonderchicken-part-2.md

 complex, non-standard validations are added, and dynamic fields are required, very little elegance is left.
 The learning curve can also slow new developers down and this is not a good thing when they are volunteers.
-The general feedback from them has been that Zend Forms feels unnatural and prevents prototyping.
+The general feedback from them has been that ZendForm feels unnatural and prevents prototyping.
 This can be partially solved by using View Script.

 I have not used WTForms extensively enough to give an opinion on its ease of use